- Professor, Department of Psychiatry

 - Room #:488

-Lisa A. Razzano, PhD, CPRP is a tenured Associate Professor of Psychiatry and Deputy Director of the Center on Mental Health Services Research and Policy at the University of Illinois at Chicago (UIC), and Director for the James Scholar Program at the UIC College of Medicine.
-Dr. Razzano is recognized internationally for her funded research and workforce development programs focusing on mental health recovery, physical health co-morbidities, mental health aspects of HIV/AIDS, and community intervention and services research.
-Her contributions have been recognized with awards including career contributions from the Psychiatric Rehabilitation Association, Researcher of the Year from the Health and Medicine Policy Research Group, the UIC Chancellor’s Award for Mentor of the Year, and a UIC Excellence in Teaching Award, among others.
-Dr. Razzano is a Subtheme Leader for Human Growth and Development for the College’s curriculum redesign and a Scholar for Teaching Excellence Faculty Fellow.
-Dr. Razzano has served on scientific and government review panels, national executive boards, including service as national chair for the Psychiatric Rehabilitation Association, and as an elected member of the American Psychological Association’s Task Force on Serious Mental Illness and Serious Emotional Disturbance.
+Lisa A. Razzano, PhD, CPRP is a tenured Professor of Psychiatry and Deputy Director of the Center on Mental Health Services Research and Policy at the University of Illinois at Chicago (UIC), and Director for the James Scholar Program at the UIC College of Medicine.
+Dr. Razzano is recognized internationally for her funded research and workforce development programs focusing on mental health recovery, physical health co-morbidities, health literacy, mental health, and recovery among people with HIV/AIDS, and community intervention and services research.
+Her work has been recognized with awards including the American Psychological Association’s Neale Award for Career Contributions in Research, Teaching, and Mentorship in Public Psychology in the Field of Serious Mental Illness (2022), as well as from the Institute for Health Care Advancement (2021) Psychiatric Rehabilitation Association (2017), the Health and Medicine Policy Research Group (2012), and the National Alliance on Mental Illness (NAMI-Chicago, 2007).
+Dr. Razzano also is the recipient of the UIC Chancellor’s Award for Mentor of the Year (2009), a UIC Excellence in Teaching Award (2011), and is a past UIC Scholar for Teaching Excellence Faculty Fellow (2017-18).
+Dr. Razzano is co-Director for the Chicago Campus’ Brain and Behavior course (Block 6), as well as Subtheme Leader for Human Growth and Development for the Tri-Campus Phase 1 medical curriculum.
+Dr. Razzano has served on numerous federal scientific study groups, government review panels, and national executive boards, including as an elected member of the American Psychological Association’s Task Force on Serious Mental Illness and Serious Emotional Disturbance (Chair, 2021-2023) and as national chair for the Psychiatric Rehabilitation Association (2014-16).

 |Effects of Self-Directed Career Accounts on Vocational Outcomes of Supported Employment Recipients||This project examines the impact of a flexible fund called a Career Account on the vocational success of individuals receiving evidence-based practice supported employment services using the Individual Placement and Support model.||Center on Mental Health Services Research and Policy||On-going|